Ismail970/cli-pdf-translator/README.md

 After installation, you can run the tool using the following command:

 ```
-pdf-translator
+cli-pdf-translator
 ```

 or

 ```
-pdf-translator <PAHT TO PDF>
+cli-pdf-translator <PAHT TO PDF>
 ```

 The tool will guide you through the process of selecting a PDF file, choosing translation options, and specifying the output format.